-Repeatedly in the first chapter we read that good looked at what he had done, and declared it to be good.
+Repeatedly in the first chapter, we read that good looked at what he had done and declared it to be good.
 But in this second chapter, after creating man and putting him into the garden, he declares something to be not good.
 It was not good for man to be alone.
 So God made a helper for him.

 The initial candidates for helper are the animals that God formed and brought to Adam to name.
-But none of these creatures were a suitable helper.
+But none of these creatures was a suitable helper.
 So God then formed a woman out of Adam’s rib and presented her to Adam.
-In her, Adam found a suitable mate, seeing her, not a just another of God’s creations, but as a part of himself.
+In her, Adam found a suitable mate, seeing her, not as just another of God’s creations, but as a part of himself.
 The author then inserted a little commentary to explain the act of marriage and the forming of a new union.

 I do not believe that this passage is a requirement that we get married.
 Celibacy is commended elsewhere.
-Nor is it intended as a prohibition against same sex unions.
+Nor is it intended as a prohibition against same-sex unions.
 These are adequately dealt with elsewhere.
 But it does tell us about the special relationship that should exist within marriage, where two people become one.
 It is a sacred union that is blessed by God.

 Naked and Unashamed

 This second chapter closes with the interesting observation that Adam and his wife were both naked, and they felt no shame.
 If the Bible ended there, it would be little more than an interesting observation.
 We would have no idea of its significance.
-But, fortunately the Bible does not end there.
+But, fortunately, the Bible does not end there.
 As we read into the next chapter we find that one of the consequences of eating from the tree of the knowledge of good and evil is that their eyes were opened, they realized they were naked, and they hid behind fig leave coverings.

 Being naked, without shame, would seem to represent their innocence.
 But I believe it is more than just that.
-After eating the fruit of the forbidden tree, they hid themselves from each other as well as from God.
+After eating the fruit of the forbidden tree, they hid from each other as well as from God.
 Before that, they were completely open and transparent with each other as well as with God.
 Nothing came between them.

-While I would not advocate physical nakedness within the community of believers, I do believe that letting down the barriers that we erect to hid behind need to come down.
+While I would not advocate physical nakedness within the community of believers, I do believe that letting down the barriers that we erect to hid behind needs to come down.
 Jesus’ prayer for us to be one, as he and the Father are one (Jn.
 17:21), points me back to this time in the garden before the fall.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.